-The release of Altium Live along with the Shanghai and Hobart managed vault content services marks a significant shift in the way electronic product development should be done.
+The release of Altium Live along with the Shanghai and Hobart managed content services marks a significant shift in the way electronic product development should be done.

 The concept of managed content services using cloud publishing is new to our industry - I mean, it has been sort-of tried before by others but never successfully executed.
 I believe we now have the right solution.